 2. Learn to invest for multiple goals

-You may be comfortable investing for your retirement, but you may have different goals for inherited assets.
-For instance, we worked with an investor who inherited her mother’s investment portfolio.
-The investor needed to use some of these assets for her retirement, and she hoped to preserve the rest of the money for her children and grandchildren.
-But she wasn’t sure how to allocate the assets to meet these different goals or how to invest it to meet different time horizons.
+You may be comfortable investing for your retirement, but you may want to invest an inheritance for different goals.
+We worked with an investor who had inherited her mother’s investment portfolio.
+The investor needed to use some of these assets for her retirement, and she hoped to preserve the rest of the money for her children and grandchildren--two admirable and achievable goals.
+But she wasn’t sure how to allocate the inherited assets to meet these different goals with different time horizons.

 3. Adapt to managing a larger portfolio